Tag Archives: Robert Ludlum

 WILL JORDAN

 As far as Balladeer’s Blog is concerned, the search for a successor to Robert Ludlum and Tom Clancy may be over.
 Author Will Jordan from Scotland isn’t even out of his thirties yet and, if you’ll recall, Ludlum didn’t pen his first novel until he was in his forties.
-If Jordan continues to master his craft – and if he stays in the espionage genre – he could well become one of the giants of spy fiction.
+If Jordan continues to improve at and master his craft – and if he stays in the espionage genre – he could well become one of the giants of spy fiction.

 Will has worked as an extra in assorted movies & television shows, often in action or military stories.
 He went through boot camp and weapons training as part of that process.
 Jordan also reviews movies and television as the Critical Drinker, the most notorious “sustained role-playing” film critic since Mr Plinkett.
 Will’s hilarious but insightful reviews can be found at his YT channel HERE